mv-2112/canonical-openstack-docs/how-to/features/validation.rst

    sunbeam validation run [profile]

-If no profile is specified, the validation test defaults to running the appropriate refstack profile for the OpenStack version deployed.
+If no profile is specified, the validation test defaults to running the appropriate RefStack profile for the OpenStack version deployed.
 You can check the list of available profiles provided by running:

 ::